aakamishra/phoss/README.md

 # PHOSS

-PHOSS is an open-source Python hyperparameter search simulator for distributed testing of scheduling algorithms.
+PHOSS is an open source Python hyperparameter search simulation platform for distributed testing of scheduling algorithms.